puppetlabs/puppetserver/documentation/intermediate_ca_configuration.markdown

 #### Solution

 If the wrong CRL has been copied onto the Puppet Server, certificate revocation information might be permanently lost.
-To remediate this issue:
+Recovering the original CRL data will vary based on the site configuration and is out of the scope of this document.

+If it is acceptable to reset revocation information in your environment you can remediate this issue with the following:

 1. Remove the CRL entirely.